 2) Make the most of the times where people are waiting for something; at the bar when they’re waiting for a drink, by the door in a queue, at the table waiting for their friend to arrive/get off the phone.
 This is when people usually have their smartphone glued to their hand and are looking for easy way to keep entertained.
 This is where bars and restaurants need to be present.

 Placing signs in these high traffic ‘waiting’ areas mean that you are within easy reach of their tweet/check-in/Facebook update.
 The signs don’t need to be tacky or intrusive, just a small and strategically placed ‘why not tweet us @username’, or ‘don’t forget to check in on Facebook’ will do just fine.

 3) If you’ve ever been there long enough to notice, pub toilets are always full of partygoers taking ‘selfies’.
 Many of us undoubtedly have a mirror shot tucked away in our collections somewhere, so brands should aim to capitalise on this reoccurring trend.
 Draw your own hashtag or commission a bespoke mirror to put in the bathrooms.
-If it’s something quirky eye-catchinghing, bars and clubs could better utilise the habits of their partygoers, and it’s more free marketing for you.
+Bars and clubs can utilise the habits of their partygoers, and it’s more free marketing.
 Be ready for people to share all their weird and wonderful photographs!